Battle of Alkmaar (1799): Aftermath

 For a few days the British were riding high, apparently having gained control of the greater part of the North-Holland peninsula, including its major cities.
 However, large parts of that area, including the rich farmland of the Schermer, Beemster, and Purmer polders had been flooded by the Batavian army.
 The Anglo-Russians were therefore denied provisions from those areas and still had to be supplied by sea.
 The advance had also appreciably lengthened the supply lines from their base at Den Helder.
 The appalling state of the roads, due to the bad weather made supply increasingly difficult.
 The Duke of York was therefore forced to press his offensive toward Haarlem, the more so as the French received reinforcements from Belgium.
 At the same time, an increasing number of sick depleted the Anglo-Russian ranks.
 The Duke therefore started an armed reconnaissance in force on 6 October, which through Russian impetuosity degenerated into the Battle of Castricum.
-This battle was arguably lost by the Anglo-Russian army and the worsening strategic situation forced the Duke of York to make a strategic withdrawal, which drove the combined military force all the way back to his original bridgehead at the Zijpe polder.
+The Anglo-Russian army lost the battle and the worsening strategic situation forced the Duke of York to make a strategic withdrawal, which drove the combined military force all the way back to his original bridgehead at the Zijpe polder.
 After agreeing to an honorable capitulation in the form of the Convention of Alkmaar the expeditionary forces evacuated the peninsula by 19 November 1799.